 - Practitioners, managers, and change agents who can implement specific process changes

-- Sufficient organizational credibility to be taken seriously
+- Sufficient organizational credibility to affect change

 - The expertise needed to make fast, intelligent decisions